Find a Restaurant

 Reaching more communities

-In the mid-1990s, Marshall hired three siblings as Team Members whose father coincidentally worked for Food Donation Connection (FDC), a nonprofit that links food service donors with surplus food to local hunger relief agencies, like KARM.
+In the mid-1990s, Marshall hired three siblings as Team Members whose father coincidentally worked for Food Donation Connection (FDC), an organization that links food service donors with surplus food to local hunger relief agencies, like KARM.
 Following the timely introduction, Chick-fil-A, Inc. kicked off a partnership with FDC that has continued to this day, allowing for organized food pickups and drop-offs to local shelters.

-By 2012, enough restaurants across the country had joined together to donate surplus food to local charities through FDC that the Chick-fil-A Shared Table program became an official corporate social responsibility program of Chick-fil-A, Inc. Now, nearly 2,000 Chick-fil-A® restaurants are engaged in the effort, which recently celebrated the milestone of donating 23 million meals and counting to those in need.
+By 2012, enough restaurants across the country had joined together to donate surplus food to local charities through FDC that the Chick-fil-A Shared Table program became an official corporate social responsibility program of Chick-fil-A, Inc. Now, more than 2,200 Chick-fil-A® restaurants are engaged in the effort, which recently celebrated the milestone of donating 30 million meals and counting to those in need.

 The Chick-fil-A Shared Table program continues to grow, with restaurants embracing the opportunity to help advance the brand’s shared desire and give back to their communities in a tangible, meaningful way.